Systemcluster/kitoken/README.md

 Tiktoken is a `BPE` tokenizer with a custom definition format used by OpenAI for GPT-3 and newer models.

 Tiktoken definitions contain a sorted vocabulary of base64 encoded bytes and corresponding token ids without any additional metadata.
-Special tokens and the split regex are expected to be provided separately, but will be inferred from the data for common models.
+Special tokens and the split regex are expected to be provided separately, but will be inferred from the data for common models including GPT-3, GPT-4 and GPT-4o.

-For other models, or depending on the data and requirements, these values may need to be adjusted manually.
+For other models, or depending on the data and requirements, these values can be adjusted manually.

 Tiktoken definitions are converted to `BytePair` definitions.